-NOTE: For details, see the model-specific programming system manual posted at www.livanova.com.
+NOTE: For details on available diagnostic tests and how to perform the tests, see Device Diagnostics in the model specific programming system manual posted at www.livanova.com.

-5.10.3.
+5.11.3.
 High Lead Impedance

 High lead impedance is defined as any value \geq 5300 Ω .